swapnil-pathak/minimal-mistakes/_posts/2019-02-01-htb-invite.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/Invite/make_invite_code.PNG)

 Guess what!
 There is an API that actually generates an invite code for you.
 Pretty cool isn't it?
-Let's use the console to fire up this API (```python makeInviteCode()```).
+Let's use the console to fire up this API (```makeInviteCode()```).
 Well the [return code](https://www.restapitutorial.com/httpstatuscodes.html) is 200 and we receive a string with [base64 encoding](https://en.wikipedia.org/wiki/Base64).

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/Invite/base64_invite.PNG)